Iran Visa Information Service

 Using an Iranian Visa Service can cut out a lot of the reasons why the MFA might have a concern about your application.
 Using such a service, therefore, often means a visa can be issued in a much shorter length of time.

 This charge will vary but many people find that the benefits of an efficient and worry-free service are well worth the money.
-Full English speaking staff handle your application and you can talk to them whenever you like to follow up your application and find out how it is progressing.
+English speaking staff handle your application and you can talk to them whenever you like to follow up your application and find out how it is progressing.

-Visas for US passport holders are subject to particular regulations.
-At present the Iranian Foreign Ministry will only issue visas for US citizens to travel to Iran as part of a pre-booked, guided tour.
+No, not unless you are a UK, Canadian or US citizen.
+Visas for above mentioned passport holders are subject to particular regulations.
+At present the Iranian Foreign Ministry will only issue visas for the above citizens to travel to Iran as part of a pre-booked, guided tour.
 By guided tour we mean that you must travel either as part of a bigger tour group, or on a tailor-made individual tour designed to your own requirements.

 9. Do I need to book my hotels before I can get an Iranian visa?